lby3/RepData_PeerAssessment1/PA1_template.md

 The mean and median steps per day for the imputed data set differ from the mean and median steps per day for base data set.

-The impact of imputing missing data is to increase the mean and median total daily number of steps.
-The frequency distribution has also changed; there are fewer days with less than 5000 steps and more days with between 10000 and 15000 steps.
+The impact of imputing missing data is to increase the mean and median total daily number of steps compared to the base data set.
+The frequency distribution has also changed;
+a.
+There are fewer days with less than 5000 steps and more days with between 10000 and 15000 steps.
+b.
+The mean and median have converged.

 ## Are there differences in activity patterns between weekdays and weekends?